All Episodes

 They're now saying he drove around with friends and egged cars and shot people with BB guns.

-And then you get in a worse and worse group, and it goes from egging and BB guns to real guns.
+And then you get in a worse and worse group and it goes from egging and BB guns to real guns.

-I never shot people with BB guns, but I did on Halloween run around and, you know, throw eggs at people, and then it escalated to, you know, throwing a pumpkin off of a bridge that hit a pickup truck, could have killed people, and that's about the worst stuff I've done.
+I never shot people with BB guns, but I did on Halloween run around and, you know, throw eggs at people.

-Got in trouble later, years later, after I'd already moved out of where I lived, for things like arson and went to jail.
+But some of those friends I had then got in trouble later, years later, after I'd already moved out of where I lived for things like arson and went to jail.

 So that's that downward spiral you're talking about.